bastienmichaux/generator-jhipster-db-helper/README.md

 In a new app, run `yo jhipster-db-helper`.

-This changes the naming convention in favor of a more flexible one, register istself as a post app hook and register its sub-generator 'fix-entity' as a post entity hook.
+This changes the naming convention to a more flexible one, registers itself as a post app hook and registers a 'fix-entity' sub-generator as a post-entity hook.
-These changes make mapping on your existing database possible.

 After creating or regenerating an entity (`yo jhipster:entity MyEntity`), there will be two more questions :